R599-afk/Naviware/README.md

 Using unofficial third-party software may violate the Dead by Daylight EULA, game rules, or platform rules.
 Its use may result in errors, loss of access, temporary suspension, or permanent account suspension.

 Naviware does not guarantee that its use is undetectable, ban-safe, or continuously compatible with future game updates.
-Previous users operating without reported problems does not guarantee the same outcome for another account.
+Other users operating without reported problems does not guarantee the same outcome for another account.

 Before using Naviware, review: